royfrancis/pophelper/README.md

 `pophelper` is an R package to help analyse output files generated from population analysis programs such as STRUCTURE and TESS.
 The `pophelper` package can be used to tabulate runs, summarise runs, estimate K using the Evanno method, export files for CLUMPP, generate barplot figures, spatial plots and interpolation using geographical coordinates.

-For a detailed demonstration on `pophelper v1.1.2`, refer the [vignette](https://dl.dropboxusercontent.com/u/78814791/sites/pophelpervignette/vignette_v112.html).
-Click [here](https://www.youtube.com/playlist?list=PLcQHvdPK8df1p_ZtpHOs9hUj6aNR670j_) to watch video tutorials based on`pophelper v1.1.2`.
+For a detailed demonstration, refer the [vignette](https://dl.dropboxusercontent.com/u/78814791/sites/pophelpervignette/vignette_v112.html).
+Click [here](https://www.youtube.com/playlist?list=PLcQHvdPK8df1p_ZtpHOs9hUj6aNR670j_) to watch video tutorials.
 New versions and updates are shown only on this GitHub page.

 ## Installation
 You need to have R (> 3.1.0) statistical package installed on your system.
 [R](https://www.r-project.org/) is open-source and freely available to download for Windows, Mac and other OS.
 Then, install the 'devtools' package.
 Then, you can install `pophelper` from `github` using the `devtools` package.